Advanced Practices in Paediatric Assessment of Hearing

 Part-Time.
 See Additional Teaching Mode Information for more info.

-As per entry requirements for the MSC HBC, recognised prior clinical experience in diagnostic audiology.
+As per entry requirements for the MSC HBC, recognised prior clinical experience in diagnostic audiology is required.
+This module is restricted to students with recognised prior clinical experience in diagnostic audiology.
 See Requirements below for further details.
-This module is restricted to students with recognised prior clinical experience in diagnostic audiology.
 See Requirements for full details.

 Module Objective: To provide a detailed overview of advanced assessment of hearing in children.